 When you’re chasing down a late rent payment, sometimes, it might feel like it won’t matter what form it comes in: You just need to deposit the money as soon as possible.

 But the truth is that it does matter.
-And, while cash might be quick, it’s generally a bad idea to accept rent this way, for several reasons:
+While cash might be quick, it’s generally a bad idea to accept rent this way, for several reasons.

-- It’s easy to lose.
 If you drop your deposit on the way to the bank, there’s no way to get that money bank.
-Checks can be cancelled and rewritten, money orders can be reissued after 60 days usually.
-But lost cash is gone.
+Checks can be cancelled and rewritten, and money orders can usually be reissued after 60 days; but lost cash is gone.

-- It’s easier to steal.
-The majority of leasing and property management staff are honest and don’t steal money.
-But there are exceptions, and there’s no reason to make it easy for them.
+The majority of leasing and property management staff are honest—but there are exceptions, and there’s no reason to make stealing money easy for them.

-- It’s a hallmark of illegal activity.
-Many gainfully employed people make the majority of their money in cash: any person who accepts tips as a part of their paycheck, for example.
-But, there are risks: James “Whitey” Bulger famously hid out in his Santa Monica apartment for 15 years by paying his rent in cash.
+Many gainfully employed people receive a large part of their salary in cash: Any person who accepts tips as a part of their paycheck, for example.
+However, there are risks: James “Whitey” Bulger famously hid out in his Santa Monica apartment for 15 years by paying his rent in cash.

 Of course, there are exceptions.
 But for the most part, property managers and landlords are much better off collecting lower-risk forms of payment.
 Check out some of the most popular methods below, and their pros and cons.

 Pros & Cons of Accepting Card Payments for Rent